My name is Paul, and I invented Stop Creak after having trouble with persistent creak floors at home.

-I decided to look for a solution on YouTube and discovered that both Talcum powder and WD-40 were recommended.
-I watched the videos and followed the instructions.
+I decided to look for a solution on YouTube and discovered that Talcum powder,WD-40 and even graphite powder were recommended.
+I watched the videos and followed the instructions carefully.
 The Talc worked well initially but after about four weeks the floors started to creak again.
-Talc is moisture absorbent so humidity in the air soon renders Talc useless.
+After some research I discovered that Talc is moisture absorbent so humidity in the air soon renders Talc useless.

 Next, I tried WD-40 together with a squeegee.
 Now, the thing about WD-40 is that although it is a product I love and use it regularly to service my car, it is also extremely flammable.
 WD-40 is not a lubricant but a "Water Displacement" product (hence the "WD").
-By using WD-40 I was concerned that my floor would be soaked in a combustible liquid and this was not something I wanted in Sienna's room.
+By using WD-40 I was concerned that my floor would be soaked in a combustible liquid and this was not something I wanted in my daughters room.

 I began by researching the world of frictionless minerals and chemicals to try and find a solution.
 The first stage of this process was understanding why my floors creaked in the first place.
-In nutshell, floors are constantly expanding and contracting and when you walk on them they move.
+In a nutshell, floors are constantly expanding and contracting and when you walk on them they move.
 If something creaks or squeaks it means it's creating friction.
 To pull up the floor and glue it together did not seem to me to be the best approach.
 Instead, I wanted to find a way of letting my floor do what it wanted to do.
 Move freely.

-The version of Stop Creak we sell today was used to treat our entire house and two years on the house is still wonderfully creak-free.
+The version of Stop Creak we sell today was used to treat our entire house and two years on the house is still wonderfully creak-free 3 years later.